hatch-lab/ne-rupture/README.md

 ## Quickstart
 Frames are captured and stored as multi-channel, 16-bit TIFF stacks with many images stored in one or more TIFF files.

 To keep things simple, this tool expects files to be organized in a particular way.
 Each position for each experiment should have its own folder.
-Within that folder should be a `images/raw` directory that contains those TIFF files:
+Within that folder should be an `images/raw` directory that contains those TIFF files:

 ```
 myexperiment-position-1/